hackerhouseparis/abie/README.md

 * Any donor can request membership
 * Anyone can submit a proposal
 * The vote of the community triggers the transaction to the beneficiary
-* Members have one right to vote each proposal or membership request
+* Members have one right to vote each proposal (including membership request)
 * As the vote follow the rules of liquid democracy, you can choose (or become) a delegate
-* You can switch delegate or switch to direct democracy at anytime
+* You can switch delegate or switch to direct democracy

 ## Test